carvinsingian/hackernews-clone-server/README.md

-# hackernews-clone-server
+# hackernews-clone
-Hackernews Clone server using Django-Graphene
+Getting started exercise for using Django and Graphene